ericswpark/python_vpn-client/README.md

 This is expected behavior.
 The script makes use of `systemctl`, and OpenVPN can only be run with the system-level systemd service.
 To modify system services, you need root permission.

 If you are OK with less security because the box is on a secure network, or if you're really confident with your security skills, you could modify the `sudoers` file with `sudo visudo` and tell `sudo` not to prompt you when you are running `systemctl` calls.
-Type the following line:
+Type the following line at the end of the file:

     ideaman924 ALL=NOPASSWD: /bin/systemctl